 A new Grant Contract was then agreed upon by the department and the three counties for the 2013-15 biennium.
 The new Grant Contract largely mirrored the previous grant contract but provided for some modifications to the work products and expectations based upon ongoing discussions between the counties and the state.

 Not much progress was made during the 2013-15 biennium and consequently a third Grant Contract for the 2015-17 biennium was developed to cover the remainder of the work products.
-The Grant Contract has a deadline of June 30, 2016 for completion of the work products.
+Work under the third Grant Contract concluded on June 30, 2016 without consensus from the three counties on a regional project.
+The counties presented their final report to LCDC in September of 2016.
+The final report and materials submitted at the hearing can be found at http://www.soregionalpilot.org/.